 Also called “the Warrior Monk,” the well-read native of Pullman, Wash., joined the Marines at 19 and retired three years ago after heading Central Command, where he oversaw wars in Iraq and Afghanistan and conflicts in Syria and Yemen.

-There were signs even before Thursday’s announcement that the 66-year-old, who has never owned a television, never been married and has no children, was influencing the president-elect on key policy issues.
+There were signs even before early December’s announcement that the 66-year-old, who’s never owned a television, never been married and has no children, was influencing the president-elect on key policy issues.

-Trump told the Times the general’s answer surprised him.
+Trump told the newspaper that the general’s answer surprised and impressed him.
 “He said: ‘I’ve never found it to be useful.’
 He said: ‘I’ve always found, give me a pack of cigarettes and a couple of beers and I do better with that than I do with torture.’”

 Mattis, the same man who famously said “be polite, be professional, but have a plan to kill everybody you meet,” also warned his troops: “If in order to kill the enemy you have to kill an innocent, don’t take the shot.
 Don’t create more enemies than you take out by some immoral act.”